Mohammed2023-224/Sprint_task/README.md

 ## Improvments

 - More test cases
-- Flakiness of some tests (in the parallel mode)
+- Flakiness of some tests (in the parallel mode) due to the speed of execution and no items in the database
 - Headless mode needs more improvements for wait time and screen resolutions
 - More appropriate usage of locators.